microtrain/bootcamp/06-CSS/03-Gulp.md

 ![Untracked Files](/img/git/untracked2.png)

-At point you can add files to tracking, commit your changes and push to master.
+At point you can add files to tracking, commit your changes and push to main.

 ## gulpfile.js